 - using your steroid or rescue inhaler

 A FeNO test involves breathing slowly into a tube to measure your levels.
-The AAFA says it’s quick and painless and provides results immediately.
+It’s quick and painless, and it provides results immediately.
+Here are the steps for taking the test:

 - Place clips onto your nose.